LilyYuanXia/Statistical-Methods-for-High-Dimensional-Biology/assignment/analysis_assignment/assignment.md

 ### Q3.3: Interpret model (2 POINTS)

-To interprate the linear inference of the gene `Eva1a`, we first fitter out the linear estimations of this gene
+To interprate the linear inference of the gene `Eva1a`, we first filter out the linear estimations of this gene

 ``` r